Gametrics/standards/grc.md

 ## Scope

-VGCC (Video Game Condition Code) is intended as a standard for encoding and displaying the condition of physical video game hardware, software, and peripherals.
+The VGCC is intended as a standard for encoding and displaying the condition of physical video game hardware, software, and peripherals.

 ### Out-of scope items

 The following specific types of items are explicitly considered out-of-scope.
-This standard **MAY** be used for classification of these items, but the specific needs of classifying these items will not be considered by the VGCC working group:
+This standard **MAY** be used for classification of these items, but the specific needs of classifying these items will not be considered by the VGCR working group:

 Item type | Reasoning
 -----|----------